 The law clarifies that during martial law, courts have the right not to determine bail when taking into custody those suspected of supporting the aggressor state.

 Reform Index from VoxUkraine aims to provide a comprehensive assessment of reform efforts by Ukraine’s authorities.
-The Index is based on expert assessments of changes in the regulatory environment in five areas: Governance, Public Finance, Monetary system, Business Environment, Energy.
+The Index is based on expert assessments of changes in the regulatory environment in six areas: Governance, Public Finance, Monetary system, Business Environment, Energy, Human Capital.

 The author doesn`t work for, consult to, own shares in or receive funding from any company or organization that would benefit from this article, and have no relevant affiliations